Here is a short video introduction to the Library's services during this current period.

-Wardman Library is committed to supported students and faculty with continued access to information resources and research consultations.
-For general questions, please refer to our Ask the Librarypage.
+Wardman Library is committed to supporting students and faculty with continued access to information resources and research consultations.
+This page will provide updates on the status of on-campus and remote library services in response to this changing situation.
+For general questions, please refer to our Ask the Library page.